paolofuria99/my-device/README.md

  * Function that search variables from an svg file and store them
  * This function uses Finder() function
  * @param str String passed, the svg file
- * @return @c readedshaft a struct of a new shaft where the parameters are the one readed from str */
+ * @return @c newshaftreaded a struct of a new shaft where the parameters are the one readed from str */
 Pol_shaft * shaft_from_svg(string str);
 ~~~